undus5/undus/content/posts/linux-ab-system-updates-via-btrfs-snapshot.md

 ## Principle

-The core idea of this A/B solutions is, there are 2 subvolumes for root partition, `@a` and `@b`, they are mutually to be the snapshot of each other.
+The core idea of this A/B solutions is there are 2 subvolumes for root partition, `@a` and `@b`, they are mutually to be the snapshot of each other.
 And we maintain 2 bootloader entries for them respectively.
 The tricky part is you need to alter the `fstab` to make